-Removing her from my life didn’t produce the “instant” results I was hoping for in restoring my own self-esteem.
+Removing Crystal from my life didn’t produce the “instant” results I was hoping for in restoring my own self-esteem.
 I was still empty inside, drained from the hell I allowed myself to be put through.
 I still felt like this was all my fault.
 I was still depressed and I didn’t know where to begin to recover from the prison I just escaped from.
 And why the hell did this all happen anyways?
 I was still left without any answers for closure.

 That’s what happened to me.
 When I was gone on my work trip back in December I was not there to fill Crystal’s leaking bucket.
 Being alone left Crystal, who has no core identity, feeling empty and abandoned.
 This combination of feelings does not set well with the Borderline and can lead them to taking drastic, often rash action.
 Borderlines fear exposing their emptiness to others so they project their feelings of inadequacy onto those they depend on for fulfillment.
-To Crystal, it was my fault that she was empty, hence the outwardly expressed feeling of neglect.
-Seeking fulfillment she turned to her friend Sam.
+To Crystal, it was my fault that she was empty hence the outwardly expressed feeling of neglect.
+Seeking fulfillment, she reconnected with her friend Sam.
 In doing so she took on the identity of her heroin addict friend and pushed me away with no remorse or empathy whatsoever.
 In continuing to provide for her after our relationship, I drained my bucket and was left with the feeling of emptiness.

 A quote I found recently that accurately sums up the game that Crystal plays: